CogSP/uni-projects/matlab-for-robotics/Robotics2/README.md

 ## January 2013 (2013-01)
 - ex 1: 3R planar, two tasks
 	- algorithmic singularities
-	- task-priority strategy: **TODO**, the $\dot{q}$ formula used looks different from the one on the slides, are they equivalent?
+	- task-priority strategy
-- ex 2: RP robot move on a vertical line: **TODO** UNDERSTAND WHAT THIS IS ABOUT
+- ex 2: RP robot move on a vertical line
-	- constrained robot dynamics adding $A^T\lambda$
+	- constrained dynamics, using the dynamically consistent projection matrix

 ## February 2013 (2013-02)
-- RP robot move on a vertical line: **TODO** SAME AS 2013-01 EX 1
+- RP robot move on a vertical line
-	- this time the robot dynamics is **reduced** and not **constrained**: is it because we have a single first-order differential equation instead of a second order?
+	- this time the robot dynamics requested is **reduced** , not **constrained**

 ## July 2013 (2013-07)